 - In a large resealable plastic bag, combine the first eight ingredients; add chicken.
 Seal bag and turn to coat; refrigerate for 8 hours or overnight.

 - Drain and discard marinade.
 Roll chicken in bread crumbs.
 Place on a baking sheet coated with cooking spray.
 Bake, uncovered, at 350° for 25-30 minutes or until juices run clear, turning once.

-- On two plates, arrange salad greens, tomato, hard-boiled egg whites and cheese.
+- On two plates, arrange salad greens, tomato, hard-cooked egg whites and cheese.
 Slice chicken; place on salads.
 Serve with dressing.
 Yield: 2 servings.